microsoft/LightGBM/docs/Advanced-Topics.rst

 -  LightGBM offers good accuracy with integer-encoded categorical features.
 LightGBM offers the following approaches to deal with categorical features:

-   -  Method 1: Applies `Fisher (1958) <https://www.tandfonline.com/doi/abs/10.1080/01621459.1958.10501479>`_to find the optimal split over categories as `described here <./Features.rst#optimal-split-for-categorical-features>`_.
+   -  Method 1: Applies `Fisher (1958) <https://www.tandfonline.com/doi/abs/10.1080/01621459.1958.10501479>`__ to find the optimal split over categories as `described here <./Features.rst#optimal-split-for-categorical-features>`__.

    -  Method 2: Encoding categorical features into numerical values.
 We provide two encoding options:

-      -  Target encoding: encode the categorical feature value by the mean of labels of data with the same feature value in the training set.
+      -  **Target encoding**: encode the categorical feature value by the mean of labels of data with the same feature value in the training set.
 It is easy to overfit the training data if the encoded value of a training data point uses the label of that training data point itself.
 So we would randomly divide the training data into folds, and when calculating the target encoding for data in one fold, we only consider data in other folds.

-      -  Count encoding: encode the categorical feature value by the total number of data with the same feature value in the training set.
+      -  **Count encoding**: encode the categorical feature value by the total number of data with the same feature value in the training set.

    These methods often perform better than one-hot encoding.